Analyze That: Box office

 Analyze That opened in 2,635 theaters and grossed $11 million in its opening weekend, ranking second behind Die Another Day.
 The film went on to gross $32 million at the domestic box office and a further $23 million at the international box office, for a worldwide total of $55 million against its $60 million budget.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 37 out of 100, based on 34 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, and wrote, "If the first film seemed to flow naturally from the premise, this one seems to slink uneasily onto the screen, aware that it feels exactly like a facile, superficial recycling job."
+Ty Burr of The Boston Globe said, "Still, that this witless, formulaic sequel to the hit comedy Analyze This even dares to spoof The Sopranos is embarrassing.
+It's like Freddie Prinze Jr. slamming Gene Hackman as a bad actor."

 The film won the award for Worst Sequel at the 2002 Stinkers Bad Movie Awards.